maibennett/sta235/exampleSite/content/Exams/midterm/mc72574/_index.md

 ---

 {{% notice info %}}
 This exam was created exclusively for Magdalena Bennett (EID: mc72574), and every exam is different.
-You will be graded on the context of this exam.
+You will be graded based on the version of this exam.
 {{% /notice %}}